Creamy and delicate, these mini cheesecakes are crustless, gluten-free and can be low carb as well. Most importantly, they are delicious!

 - 1/2 tablespoon honey or a low carb substitute*

 - 1/2 teaspoon pure vanilla extract

-- Preheat oven to 350 degrees F. Place the muffin cups on a large baking sheet and brush them with melted butter.
+- Preheat oven to 350 degrees F. Line 6 muffin cups with foil liners and brush the liners with melted butter.

 - In a large bowl, combine the cream cheese, honey and vanilla.
 With a handheld electric mixer set to medium, beat until very smooth, about 1 minute.
 Add the eggs and beat until well-blended and fluffy, 1 more minute.